The 90% Cut That Doubled Revenue: How Brutal Focus Beats Busy

 Problem: LinkedIn outreach felt “salesy.”
 Direct messaging felt pushy.

-She rebuilt using The Repeatable Sale framework—lead with their specific problem and your proof, not your service description.
+She rebuilt using The Repeatable Sale framework, leading with their specific problem and her proof instead of a service description.

 New approach: “Hi [Name], I noticed [specific observation about their business/LinkedIn].
 Most B2B companies at your stage leave $15K–$25K monthly on the table because email nurture doesn’t convert interest to sales.
 I’ve helped 13 companies fix this in 6–8 weeks.
 Worth 20 minutes to see if there’s a fit?”